Reyansh-12/Firefox-OPSEC-user.js/README.md

     ⚡ Performance Optimized: Hardware acceleration, intelligent caching

-*All settings are thoroughly commented in the user.js file for complete transparency.*
+*All settings are thoroughly commented in the user.js file.*